dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/04-upgrading-to-v1.4.md

 ## What to know before upgrading

-We are committed to providing backward compatibility for all versions 1.x.
+dbt Labs is committed to providing backward compatibility for all versions 1.x.
 If you encounter an error upon upgrading, please let us know by [opening an issue](https://github.com/dbt-labs/dbt-core/issues/new).

 ### For consumers of dbt artifacts (metadata)